Druxys/Druxys/README.md

 ## 🔭 Current

-I'm currently working with [Si2P](https://www.centre-formation-securite.fr/) - we're making an e-learning app.
+I'm currently working with freelancing and make side-porject for myself! :)

 ## ⚡️ Experience